Kenneth-LJS/No-YT-Shorts/README.md

 ## Installation

+Steps:
-Step 1: Install GreaseMonkey / TamperMonkey on your browser of choice.
+1. Install GreaseMonkey / TamperMonkey on your browser of choice.
-Step 2: Click [here](https://github.com/Kenneth-LJS/No-YT-Shorts/raw/main/no-yt-shorts.user.js) to install the No YT Shorts script.
+2. Click [here](https://github.com/Kenneth-LJS/No-YT-Shorts/raw/main/no-yt-shorts.user.js) to install the No YT Shorts script.
-Step 3: Confirm the installation.
+3. Confirm the installation.

 And you’re done!